codesapienbe/me/README.md

 Deployment is handled by [GitHub Actions](.github/workflows/static.yml):

-- On every push to `main`, the `resume` directory is uploaded and published to GitHub Pages.
+- On every push to `main`, the repository root is uploaded and published to GitHub Pages.
 - You can trigger deployment manually from the Actions tab as well.

 ## 📄 Usage

-1. Make your changes in the `resume` directory.
+1. Make your changes in the repository root.
 2. Commit and push to the `main` branch.
 3. Your changes will be automatically published to your GitHub Pages site.